azriel91/peace/doc/src/technical_concepts/state/logical_state.md

         <!--  -->

-    Option 2 may be something we have to do anyway &ndash; we will not be able to provide current state to run `ApplyOpSpec::exec` for successors for the same reason.
+    Option 2 may be something we have to do anyway &ndash; we will not be able to provide current state to run `ApplyFns::exec` for successors for the same reason.

     Option 3 may coexist with option 2.